 Bruce Highway, Haughton River Floodplain Upgrade, construct bridges and approaches

-The Haughton River Floodplain Upgrade project includes safety and flood resilience upgrades to the Bruce Highway at Giru (midway between Ayr and Townsville).
+The Haughton River Floodplain Upgrade project includes safety and flood resilience upgrades to 13.5km of the Bruce Highway at Giru (midway between Ayr and Townsville).
 As part of the project we will construct 5 bridges and 2 cane rail overpasses, upgrade intersections and install wide centreline treatments.

 This section of the Bruce Highway closes due to flooding, on average, every 1 to 2 years.
 These closures significantly affect locals, tourists, transport operators and other motorists.

 Once the Haughton River Floodplain Upgrade project is complete, the severity and frequency of closures will be greatly reduced.